Trump and North Korea's Kim in Singapore for historic summit

 He initially touted the potential for a grand bargain with North Korea to rid itself of a nuclear missile program that has advanced rapidly to threaten the United States.

-But he has since lowered expectations, saying the talks would be more about starting a relationship with Kim for a negotiating process that would take more than one summit.
+But he has since lowered expectations, backing away from an original demand for North Korea’s swift denuclearization.

-He has backed away from an original demand for North Korea’s swift denuclearization.
+He has said the talks would be more about starting a relationship with Kim for a negotiating process that would take more than one summit.

 Non-proliferation expert Daryl Kimball, director of the Arms Control Association, said that to make the summit a success, Trump and Kim would need to agree on a framework for expert-level negotiations “to hammer out the details and time frame for specific action-for-action steps”.